 - Refusal to walk

-- Provide your dog with plenty of water.
+- Provide your dog with plenty of fresh water.
 Water bowls both inside and outside the house should be kept clean and regularly filled with fresh water.
 Also, don’t forget to take water out on your walk for both you and your dog.

 - Give your dog access to the coolest room in the house.
 Many dogs will seek out cold floors like bathroom tiles when it’s hot.

 - No tiles?
 Offer your dog a damp towel to lay on

 - If your dog spends a lot of time outside, make sure they have plenty of shade.

 - Limit exercise.
 Give your dog a day off from their walk on hot days.
 There are other ways to keep dogs entertained, and it’s a small price to pay for the safety of your dog.

 - Invest in a kiddie swimming pool so your dog can cool off whenever they want

 - Protect your dog’s paws.
 If the pavement is too hot for you to stand on barefoot for five seconds, it’s too hot for your dog.
 Dogs may have hardened paw pads, but they still burn quickly on hot asphalt.

 - Create a digging hole in your garden if you have space.
 Dogs cool themselves by digging down to cold earth and laying in it.